vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 `SequenceProgram` records decoded source commands, program profile/configuration, and playback defaults.
 It is the stable parsed form of a sequence.

 Each compiler-cursor command stores its opcode, named source operands, source provenance, decode flow, and ordered executable actions.
 Every action has an automatically assigned executor slot and positional arguments.
 The `AddressIndex` lets the VM resolve runtime control flow by source addresses instead of assuming vector order is execution order.
-Complete compiled commands have no byte-pool entry; byte pools exist for old cursor commands and partial malformed-command diagnostics.

-### 21.12 `CompilerCursor`, `RecordReader`, and old `VmCommandCursor`
+### 21.12 `CompilerCursor` and `RecordReader`

 `RecordReader` is the small imperative checked reader for one source record.
 It owns sequential cursor bounds, exact field ranges, captured field metadata, and truncation diagnostics without introducing a schema language. `CompilerCursor` adds command presentation, source operands, discovery flow, ordered executable actions, and generated typed executor selection.
 Its flow methods supply the corresponding control-flow presentation and target metadata. `CommandSourceMap` performs automatic projection.

 `SequenceDecodeSession` owns the repeated sequence-header, track-pointer, track, and command-annotation lifecycle for ordinary linear formats.
 A format still reads its pointer table explicitly and supplies the track number, pointer range, and decoded start address, keeping ordering, endianness, relocation, and null rules visible. `TrackDecodeScope` owns the corresponding single-track walk and command projection.

-`VmCommandCursor` remains a two-phase surface only because unmigrated value formats currently use it.
-New code must not use it.
-It may be deleted whenever preserving it would complicate the compiler-cursor design; its implementation remains recoverable from Git history.

 ### 21.13 `SequenceDialect`

 A source-free dialect connects a `SequenceProgram` to executable driver behavior.
 It packages program/track state factories, a byte-free command executor, timebase, and default behavior. `CompiledCommandDialect` is the compiler-cursor adapter: it is the only layer that sees `std::any`, creates the concrete `Playback`, dispatches every action in order, and combines their `Effects` for the VM.
 Formats normally apply that adapter with `makeCompiledDialect`, rather than naming and assigning its two generic hooks themselves.

 The implementation uses `std::any` only to erase the concrete program and track runtime-state types.
 Program-specific version data is not stored in dialect context; it lives on the immutable program.
-Old dialect context remains until those formats migrate.

 ### 21.14 `SequenceVm`

 `SequenceVm` is the shared interpreter for parsed sequences.
 Source-free dialects run through a global `(tick, stable track order)` scheduler with one program state and per-track runtimes.
 The VM handles command limits, loops, calls, returns, repeats, diagnostics, and event emission.
 Recurrence keys include command, call stack, and repeat-counter state; the command limit is only a contextual emergency guard.

-Old cursor dialects still use track-major execution and optional prepasses.
-Those paths are disposable adapters, not behavior the new design must preserve.

 ### 21.15 `PerformanceModel`